Logo

 With that in mind, should we even differentiate between a Full Stack and MEAN Stack, the developer?
 While they both meet the definition of Full Stack, there is still one key difference.

 Programming languages like Ruby, PHP, or C# are harder to master and more powerful than JavaScript.
+It can easily be proved by just comparing PHP vs Ruby language.
 If you know them, you can learn JavaScript quite easily.
 On the other hand, if you just know JavaScript, learning general-purpose software development languages is much harder.
 From this perspective, Full-Stack developers would be more flexible and know more technologies.

 Let’s sum it up